So… you’ve seen the right boat for you and you’re interested in making an offer?

 What are the next steps?

-You’ve placed your deposit and the boat buying experience is proceeding well and you are counting down the days to setting off on a meandering journey along the waterways.
+You’ve paid your reservation fee and the boat buying experience is proceeding well and you are counting down the days to setting off on a meandering journey along the waterways.
 It would be lovely to think that was all you had to do, unfortunately, not quite….

 Boat Licence/Registration Certificate